rudrikasharma15/rudrikasharma15/README.md

 - **Agricultural Distress Analysis**
   Created a MySQL database analyzing crop yield, loan disbursements, and suicide statistics to identify risk regions and trends.

-- **Crop Selection ML Model**
-  Used Random Forest on a Kaggle dataset to help farmers identify suitable crops based on environmental inputs.

 ---